Scroll to content

 Implementation

 Design and Technology is taught across the school from the EYFS to Year 6.
-Teachers plan either using the Herts for Learning Scheme of work and/or also have their own ideas, which may be inspired from the topic they are teaching.
+Teacher base their Design and Technology Teaching around the Learning Means the World Curriculum units.
+These all provide children with reasons and rationale for designing and creating.
 In the Early Years, design and technology takes the form or EAD (Expressive arts and design) and children will be encouraged to make and design products either in adult directed or child initiated play.
-For all year groups, the medium term plans outline which areas will be covered during the year.
-Each teacher will teach it according to their class and it can be taught in blocks and/or taught as when making links to a topic.

 Top